-The church’s remembrance of the dead during November as the leaves turn and the light fades, resonates strongly with me.
+The custom of remembering the dead during November as the leaves turn and the light fades, continues to resonate from my Catholic background.
 To observe this time of year, my husband and I like to recollect our personal saints through a pilgrimage to local cemeteries where our relatives are buried, a tradition that began with a powerful cemetery moment while we were engaged.

 My mother had died of breast cancer when I was seven years old and on an early November Sunday 20 years later, I felt an urge to visit her grave though I’d never done so before.
 Joe and I drove out to the suburban cemetery not knowing the grave location but foolishly confident that we’d find it.
 We enjoyed a lovely walk over even grassy terrain, encountered many familiar names on the flat stone markers, and intuitively grasped the “communion of saints” that embraced us.